-3.1 Data requirements
+6.3.1 Data requirements

-The data required for agrometeorological forecasting falls into two broad categories: (i) the input data that are required for each forecast, and (ii) data to calibrate and assess the model (see section 4.2).
-In the case of crop forecasting, this second category of data must include yield data; it may also include other crop data such as phenology, biomass, and leaf area index (LAI).
+The data required for agrometeorological forecasting falls into two broad categories: (i) the input data that are required for each forecast, and (ii) data to calibrate and assess the model (see 6.4.2).
+In the case of crop forecasting, this second category of data must include yield data; it may also include other crop data such as phenology, biomass and leaf area index (LAI).
 Although crop yield data have already been discussed in some detail, two issues should be emphasized.
-Firstly, the availability of these data is absolutely crucial if a forecasting system is to be reliable.
-Secondly, controlled environment experiments and agricultural yield trials play an important role in understanding crop growth and the interaction between genotype and environment.
-However, the gap between yields obtained in these circumstances and those obtained in the growers' fields is significant.
-There is a clear need for good quality measurements of regional and local level yields.
+First, the availability of these data is absolutely crucial if a forecasting system is to be reliable.
+Second, controlled-environment experiments and agricultural yield trials play an important role in understanding crop growth and the interaction between genotype and environment.
+The gap between yields obtained in these circumstances and those obtained in the growers' fields is significant, however.
+There is a clear need for good-quality measurements of regional and local-level yields.

 Input data requirements depend upon the forecasting method used.
-Simulation models (i.e. process-based, or equivalently, mechanistic, models) usually require daily inputs of temperature, radiation and rainfall as a minimum.
-Information on the soil type, crop variety and management techniques are also required, although the level of detail depends upon the model used (see section 4).
+Simulation models (that is, processbased, or mechanistic, models) usually require daily inputs of temperature, radiation and rainfall as a minimum.
+Information on the soil type, crop variety and management techniques is also required, although the level of detail depends upon the model used (see 6.4).
 The spatial scale on which the model operates is particularly relevant here.
 For example, point-based models can be run using meteorological station data as long as the station is within or very close to the area where the crop is grown.
-At the other end of the modelling spectrum, models which simulate crop growth over larger areas require weather inputs that are representative of that area.
+At the other end of the modelling spectrum, models that simulate crop growth over larger areas require weather inputs that are representative of that area.